 George Director of Civil Engineering Harold Basson.
 Photo: Michelle Pienaar

-Basson was welcomed back in office earlier this year in May, after a month's special leave.
-He was suspended following a George Council decision on 31 March.
+Basson was suspended following a George Council decision on 31 March.

 Although George Municipality remains tight lipped about the whole affair, is seems that a decision was taken during a special council meeting on Monday to allow Basson to resume his duties.

 A George councillor told the George Herald that it was decided that an external consultant will be appointed to analyse the commissioned report by Ernst and Young Advisory Services, which ultimately led to Basson's suspension.

 In their report Ernst and Young recommends "appropriate corrective or other action" against Basson for:

 • signing off on the RFQ (request for quotation) document that was not complete and caused an incorrect portrayal... of the value of the contract.